manassaloi/manassaloi.github.io/_posts/2022-02-08-cred-cc-bayc.markdown

 - CC holders get access to exclusive Discord with other members.
 - Maybe offline events too.

 A mix of HDFC Infinia + Friends with Benefits + BAYC + VC fund's founders offsite.
+Amex Centurion for today's age.

+This is not a new idea.
+A lot of people have speculated that launching a Credit Card is the end game for Cred.

 Status + FOMO = Ultimate marketing tool.

-This is not a new idea.
-A lot of people have speculated that launching a CC is the end game for Cred.

-Status + FOMO has always been my playbook.
+It has been my playbook too regarding all projects I have shipped.
 - Aristos.
 - All my private sessions.
 - Dhaniya ventures.